chihacknight/chn-ghost-buses/data_analysis/README.md

 **As of September 2024, the [Mansueto Institute for Urban Innovation](https://miurban.uchicago.edu/) is taking over maintenance of the data and data pipelines originally created for this project.
 Archived real-time bus location data dating back to May 2022 will remain publicly available through them.
-Stay tuned for more information and announcements from them about future data access; for now, data is available per the below.**
+Stay tuned for more information from them about future data access; for now, data is available per the below.**

 # Ghost Buses Data README